singaround/songbook/songs/Bully-In-The-Alley.md

 We tossed and tumbled all night long-o\
 In the morning the cock did crow-o

-I left my Sal, I went a-sailing\
+I left my Sal, went a-sailing\
 Signed on a big ship, went a-whaling

 If ever I get back, she says we'll marry\